Let's Turn It On

 Written by Freddie Mercury

-A demo of the first half of the song, more or less how it would end up in the finished product.
-Some slightly different lyrics and early enough that Freddie hadn't put in the tempo change yet, so there's nowhere for the song to go at the end.
+Recorded May 29, 1984 this early version is a demo of the first half of the song.
+It is more or less how it would end up in the finished product with some slightly different lyrics and early enough that Freddie hadn't put in the tempo change yet.
+As a result, there's nowhere for the song to go at the end.

 Love Me Like There's No Tomorrow (Album Version) 3:34